HiiiXinyiii/Bibliographic_Data_Management/FAQ.md

 1. DEVONthink doesn't support CSV grammars well, so when there is ", ' or comma, the content might be wrongly read.

+## Why I have metadata in Zotero, but the result in DEVONthink doesn't

+1. This might happen especially you got those metadata using the plugin like better-bib
+2. The metadata from plugin might be saved separetly in the plugin database, like the citation key from better-bib
+3. Potential solution: use the up-to-date plugin or manually guarantee the metadata is saved in Zotero SQLite.